 One of the first views we enjoyed after landing in Tromso.
 A bridge over fiord waters.
 City lights all around us.
 The New Year’s Eve just began

 On busy days things accumulate somehow.
-During our ride I got a message that a good friend of mine gave birth to a child.
+During our ride, I got a message that a good friend of mine gave birth to a child.
 Although Norway is not a member of the EU, the EU roaming rules apply.
-So without hesitation I called the friend who passed the message to me to know more.
+So without hesitation, I called the friend who passed the message to me to know more.
 Snow, quite much snow, was all around.
 The road was empty.
 And I was happy for my friend.

 Houses typical for Norway.
 We lived in one that looked like those on the photo.

 We found another location.
-Reaching it was a bit of a challenge, as we had to climb a steep heel in snow sometimes reaching beyond our knees.
+Reaching it was a bit of a challenge, as we had to climb a steep heel in the snow sometimes reaching beyond our knees.
 Later, it turned out that there was another path leading over there.
 At the moment as we placed our tripods and started to make first trial photos, a green belt appeared in the dark sky.
 After ten or fifteen minutes we saw dancing ribbons of polar lights.
-Although most of our team were very experienced photographers, and one of us made many time lapses, I think no photo or a film we did can truly reflect the ribbon dance we saw.
-I put my camera on long exposure, but watched the spectacle with a naked eye.
+Although most of our team were very experienced photographers, and one of us made many time-lapses, I think no photo or a film we did can genuinely reflect the ribbon dance we saw.
+I put my camera on long exposure but watched the spectacle with a naked eye.
 It was close to eleven.
 Although we were chasing the polar lights in the next days, it was the only time we saw this kind of spectacle.

-The polar lights – the other kind of fireworks on the New Years Eve.
+The polar lights – the other kind of fireworks on New Year’s Eve.
 You can only watch and wonder.
 The photo is a long exposure of 30 seconds

 The New Year fireworks in Tromso